 The twigs of the Common Horse Chestnut are brownish-gray and have raised lenticels.
 The buds are large, shiny, and reddish-brown.

 The Common Horse Chestnut’s bark is grayish-brown to black broken into scaly plates.

 The fruit of the Common Horse Chestnut is a shiny, dark brown nut with a tan scar.
+It is surrounded by very spiny and leathery husk.
 They ripen in the fall.

 The flowers of the Common Horse Chestnut are upright terminal panicles.
 They bloom in midspring.
 They are white with red or yellow markings.